 - i.
-The sewer network can accommodate the additional demand for sewerage disposal either in its existing form, through interim solutions or through planned improvements to the system to ensure sufficient wastewater conveyance treatment capacity is in place in advance of the first occupation of the development; - ii.
-Any development proposed in either flood zone 2 or flood zone 3, on sites over 1ha in flood zone 1, or in a dry island, must be accompanied by a site specific Flood Risk Assessment that demonstrates that proposals will not increase flood risk from fluvial flooding or any other form of flooding and takes opportunities to reduce flood risk where possible; and - iii.
-Managing flood risk must take account of the impacts of climate change over the lifetime of the development. - iv.
-Surface water should be managed as close to source as possible, following the drainage hierarchy and will not be permitted to drain to the foul or combined sewer system.
+The sewer network can accommodate the additional demand for sewerage disposal either in its existing form or through planned improvements to the system to ensure sufficient wastewater treatment is in place in advance of the first occupation of the development; - ii.
+The Water Efficiency Standard of 110 litres per person per day as set out in the National Technical Standards will be achieved in new development to reduce the volume of wastewater entering the foul sewer; - iii.
+Any development proposed in either flood zone 2 or flood zone 3, on sites over 1ha in flood zone 1, or in a dry island, must be accompanied by a site specific Flood Risk Assessment that demonstrates that proposals will not increase flood risk from fluvial flooding or any other form of flooding and takes opportunities to reduce flood risk where possible; and - iv.
+Managing flood risk must take account of the impacts of climate change over the lifetime of the development.